wafarag/Robot-Navigation-by-Deep-Q-Learning/README.md

 ### Instructions

-To see the implementation or train the implemented agent, start jupyter notebook, open `DQN_Navigation_Banana_v0.6.ipynb` and execute!
+To go through the implementation of the agent or further train it, start jupyter notebook, open `DQN_Navigation_Banana_v0.6.ipynb` and execute!
 For more information, please check instructions inside the notebook.

-# Additional Informations
+### Additional Informations

 - [Performance Report](./Report.pdf) : Result report of training score
-when using Double-DQN as agent.
+when using Deep Q-Network as agent.